Seasonal Eating, April Edition

 Fennel

-Slice raw fennel and toss with a mint vinaigrette to make a fennel slaw for seafood.
-Or serve it baked with salmon or chicken.
-If you’re trying to balance your hormones, fennel is also worth adding to your meals.
+Slice raw fennel and toss with a mint vinaigrette to make a fennel slaw.
+Serve it baked with salmon, chicken, or steak!
+If you’re trying to balance your hormones, fennel supports hormonal health.

 Leeks

 Leeks grow in mounds of soil to keep their stalks white and not exposed to the sun.
-Sand and dirt have a way of getting lodged in leeks, so make sure you clean leeks well before using them in recipes.
+Sand and dirt can get lodged in leeks, so make sure you clean leeks well before using them in recipes.

 Peas